modelica/ModelicaSpecification/RationaleMCP/0032/readme.md

 The MCP is based on the paper [_Modelica language extensions for practical non-monotonic modelling: on the need for selective model extension_](https://modelica.org/events/modelica2019/proceedings/html/papers/Modelica2019paper3B1.pdf) published at the _13th International Modelica Conference 2019_ (cf. Section _References_).
 The motivation, concepts and examples presented in that paper are considered to be know.

-## Rationale
+## Syntax and semantic

 ### Syntax rules

-Additional new syntax rules: introduce new top-level modification which is the only modification capable of performing deselections, i.e., inheritance modifications.
+Introduce new top-level -- i.e., non-nested -- modification called `class-or-inheritance-modification`, which is the only modification capable of performing deselections -- i.e., inheritance modifications.
+It can be used instead of `class-modification` in the contexts supposed to support deselections:

 ```
 class-or-inheritance-modification :
-      "(" [ argument-list ] ")"
+      "(" [ argument-list-or-inheritance-modification
-    | "(" { inheritance-modification "," } inheritance-modification "," [ argument-list ] ")"
+          { "," argument-list-or-inheritance-modification } ] ")"

+argument-list-or-inheritance-modification :
+      argument-list
+    | inheritance-modification

 inheritance-modification :
       break connect-clause // Connection and…
     | break IDENT // …component deselection.
 ```

+The order of ordinary modifications and deselections does not matter; `inheritance-modification` can be comma separated followed by `argument` and vice-versa.
+But deselections must be top-level modifications whereas `argument`-based modifications can be nested.

-Changed existing syntax rules: use the new top-level modification at all places of the Modelica 3.4 grammar that are capable of non-nested modification applications.
+The new `class-or-inheritance-modification` is used instead of `class-modification` at all places of the Modelica 3.4 grammar that should be capable of deselections:

 ```
-long-class-specifier :
-      IDENT string-comment composition end IDENT
-    | extends IDENT [ class-or-inheritance-modification ] string-comment composition end IDENT

 extends-clause :
     extends type-specifier [ class-or-inheritance-modification ] [annotation]
 ```

-Inheritance modifications are not supported in `short-class-specifier` (which can be part of a `short-class-definition`) and `constraining-clause` because both can be within nested `class-modification`.
+Thus, only `extends`-clauses can deselect entities they would otherwise inherit.
+Deselections are not supported in `short-class-specifier` (which can be part of a `short-class-definition`) and `constraining-clause` because both can be within nested `class-modification`; allowing deselections in such would enable deselections that are not top-level modifications.
+Note, that the `class-modification` application of `long-class-specifier` is not changed to `class-or-inheritance-modification`.
+Deselection support for `long-class-specifier` is assumed to be of low interest; such can be added later if considerable use-cases emerge.

-Open question:
+Note that, deselection syntax is not supported within annotations.
+Thus,

 ```
 annotation :
     annotation class-modification
 ```

-Should it become:
+is _not_ changed to

 ```
 annotation :
     annotation class-or-inheritance-modification
 ```

-Seems to be a general issue: in how far is annotation syntax up-to-date w.r.t. other (recent) syntax fixes and changes that have been incorporated into the specification throughout the past?

 ### Semantic rules